yassato/AraAphidGWAS/manuscript/manuscript.md

 For example, phenological changes (e.g., early flowering) can allow plants to escape from seasonal herbivory [@kawagoe2010escape; @marquis2021escape].
 The visibility of plants for herbivores, namely plant apparency [@feeny1976plant], also changes across plant ontogeny (e.g., from vegetative to reproductive phase), which alters the risk of herbivore attacks [@zverev2017ontogenetic; @barton2017future].
 By focusing on genetic variation within a plant species, several studies have shown that plant phenological and architectural traits shape heritable variation in herbivory [@johnson2009heritability; @barbour2015multiple; @sato2019plant].
-Yet, less is known about genetic bases underlying the effects of the plant life-history traits on herbivory.
+Yet, less is known about the underlying genetic basis of the plant life-history traits on herbivory.

 Genome-wide association study (GWAS) is an effective way to dissect the genetic architecture of ecologically important traits [@santure2018wild; @barker2019linking].
 Through associations between single nucleotide polymorphisms (SNPs) and traits, GWAS provides a hypothesis-free approach to identify novel genes from natural phenotypic variation [@fujii2019stigmatic; @tsuchimatsu2020adaptive].
-Recent studies have suggested that controlled laboratory conditions are unlikely to reflect outdoor environments where interspecific interactions typically occur [@honjo2020seasonality; @sato2019transcriptional].
+Recent studies showed that controlled laboratory conditions are unlikely to reflect outdoor environments where interspecific interactions typically occur [@honjo2020seasonality; @sato2019transcriptional].
 This fact emphasizes the importance of *in natura* study of functional genes [@shimizu2011plant; @kudoh2016molecular; @yamasaki2017genomics; @zaidem2019evolutionary; @stockenhuber2021uv].
 To achieve this goal, it is important to conduct GWAS under field conditions.

 *Arabidopsis thaliana* is a model plant species distributed throughout Europe and naturalized around the world.
 While *A. thaliana* usually blooms in spring after over-wintering, some cohorts have overlapping life cycles from spring to autumn [@thompson1994spatiotemporal; @taylor2017interacting; @stockenhuber2021uv].
 When *A. thaliana* plants emerge from late spring to early summer, they are threatened by various herbivores [@mosleh2009herbivory; @sato2019plant].
-Of the diverse insect herbivores, aphids are known as major herbivores occurring across a natural distribution range of *A. thaliana* [@zust2012natural].
+Of the diverse insect herbivores, aphids are known to be major herbivores occurring across the natural distribution range of *A. thaliana* [@zust2012natural].
 Because aphids often suck phloem sap from leaf veins and flowering stems, we hypothesized that plant life-history traits may play a key role in mediating aphid herbivory under field conditions.

 To reveal the genetic architecture of aphid herbivory, we combined GWAS with a mutant analysis in *A. thaliana*.